📆 2025 Rescue Calendar - Only $10! Save reptiles with every purchase

 Leopard Gecko

+Meet Sabrina!
 Sabrina (Sabi for short) is a BIG girl.
 She loves to chase bugs and is very curious.
 Sabi does get spooked sometimes by loud noises, so a quieter home with older kiddos would be best.
 She doesn't mind being held and will crawl into your hand!
-Sabrina will need a 40 gallon (or larger) enclosure due to her larger size.
+Sabrina will need a minimum of a 40 gallon enclosure for adoption

 Adoption fee: $45